pgryko/code_coffee_algorithms/README.md

 $ cd ../..
 ```

-If you want to install the google test libs into /usr/local/lib, copy the contents of
+If you want to install the google test libs into /usr/local/lib (NOT RECOMMENDED), copy the contents of
 ```bash
 $ sudo cp external/googletest/lib/libgtest*.a /usr/local/lib
 ```